Functional Programming#

-Our next examples demonstrate the functional features of ErgoScript.
-Suppose we want to allow a box to be spent if all the following conditions hold:
+Functional programming is a significant part of ErgoScript's capabilities.
+The next examples demonstrate the application of functional features in ErgoScript.
+Consider a situation where we want to allow a box to be spent only if all the following conditions are met:

-- Spender knows the discrete log of the above EC point
+- The spender knows the discrete log of the given elliptic curve (EC) point

 0250863ad64a87ae8a2fe83c1af1a8403cb53f53e486d8511dad8a04887e5b2352